p2k3m/ResumeForge/docs/auto-pipeline-repair.md

 # Automated Pipeline Repair Script

-This repository now includes `scripts/auto-pipeline-repair.mjs`, a Node.js automation utility that can be scheduled from CI/CD to self-heal failing `main` branch workflows.
+This repository now includes `scripts/auto-pipeline-repair.mjs`, a Node.js automation utility that can be scheduled from CI/CD to self-heal failing workflows on your primary branch or on pull requests.

 ## Capabilities

 The script performs the following high-level workflow:

-1. Detect the most recent failed GitHub Actions run on the configured base branch (defaults to `main`).
+1. Detect the most recent failed GitHub Actions run on the configured base branch (defaults to `main`) or a targeted workflow run from the triggering event.
 2. Download and extract the logs, then harvest the lines containing errors for context.
 3. Ask the configured LLM to return a unified diff patch that resolves the failure.
 4. Clone the repository, create an iteration-specific branch, apply the patch, and push it back to origin.